 The Knowledge Quarter’s 30-acre Paddington Village Liverpool is an up and coming district not too far from Liverpool’s city centre.
 Already home to several revolutionary buildings in education, health, science and technology, Knowledge Quarter developers have recently released ambitious proposals for a billion-pound project in the L7 area of Paddington.

 The Royal College of Physicians (RCP) is another key player taking advantage of the newly coined Paddington Village area.
-They have announced the launch of their headquarters in an innovative building aptly named ‘The Spine’ which will see 23 million polygons on its exterior resemble skill cells and inside stairs resembling the human vertebrae.
+They have announced the launch of their headquarters in an innovative building aptly named ‘The Spine’ which will see 23 million polygons on its exterior resemble skin cells and inside stairs resembling the human vertebrae.
 Inspired by elements of the human body, The Spine is set to bring Paddington Village alive.
 Rivalling construction masterpieces such as The Shard in London, this latest project by the RCP is certain to set the bar for future architectural landmarks.

-The hotspot area will introduce a Heat & Power Plant which will generate enough electricity and heating to supply the entire village, and a nearby multi storey car park will also be installed in order to meet parking demands of the forthcoming developments in the area.
+The hotspot area will introduce a Heat & Power Plant which will generate enough electricity and heating to supply the entire village, and a nearby multi-storey car park will also be installed in order to meet parking demands of the forthcoming developments in the area.

 Planners are urging that shops and restaurants are fitted on the ground floor of most buildings to add some fun to the Paddington community.
 Furthermore, transport links will be improved with ideas for direct trains in operation between Liverpool Lime Street and a new Paddington Village station.
-This is also in conjunction with trams and shuttle buses that are planned to run up and down Brownlow hill, connecting the city centre with Paddington Village and Edge Hill.
+This is also in conjunction with trams and shuttle buses that are planned to run up and down Brownlow Hill, connecting the city centre with Paddington Village and Edge Hill.

 It’s clear that the village’s carefully thought-out structure and high cash investment will attract many residents from overseas, across the UK and within Liverpool itself.
 Its close proximity to the city’s universities, plus the new college will appeal to hundreds of students looking for accommodation in a freshly designed area.
-Staff will be required at The Spine, hotel, cancer centre and power plant, generating plenty of opportunities for residential properties to be built in adjacent parts of the
+Staff will be required at The Spine, hotel, cancer centre and power plant, generating plenty of opportunities for residential properties to be built in adjacent parts of the village.

 Written by Laura Howard 5th April 2018